 It feels like you’ve arrived at one of those resort waterfalls where everything has been made picture perfect and the whole setting has that magical secret garden vibe.

-The water is shallow at first and then quickly becomes deep enough to swim properly, and through the middle of the pool there are no submerged rocks, which makes a dip here incredibly relaxing.
+The water is shallow at first and then quickly becomes deep enough to swim properly and there are no submerged rocks, which makes a dip here incredibly relaxing.

 You can stand on the rocks beside the waterfall and have a proper waterfall massage too.
-The falls will be at their best after rain.
+The falls are at their best after rain, but the water in the pool is clearest a little while after rain, so don’t go directly after big rain if you want the water to be crystal clear.

 Facilities at Curracurrang Falls